mrc-ide/individual/joss/paper.md

 operations in the C++ source code.
 This lets users write clear, highly efficient code for updating their model, fully in R. This representation of categorical variables is (to our knowledge), novel for epidemiological simulation.
-While @Rizzi:2018 proposed using a bitset to represent each agent, the agents were still stored as types an array.
+While @Rizzi:2018 proposed using a bitset to represent each individual, the agents were still stored as types an array.

 In contrast to other individual based modelling software, where users must